RaghavSingal2002/Feynn_lab_Project/README.md

 **Step 4: Financial Modelling (equation) with Machine Learning & Data Analysis**

 a.
-Identify which Market your product/service will be launched into
+Identify which market your product/service will be launched into
 b.
-Collect some data /statistics regarding that Market Online.
+Collect some data /statistics regarding the Market Online.
 c.
-Perform forecasts/predictions on that Market using regression models or time series forecasting (alternately collect existing Statistics if you are unable to find appropriate data or perform time series)
+Perform forecasts/predictions on that Market using regression models or time series forecasting (alternately, collect existing Statistics if you are unable to find appropriate data or perform time series)
 d.
 Design a Financial Equation corresponding to that Market Trend.